flrt/ihe-tf-sync/user_doc.md

 ![Windows app](/doc/main_windows.png)

 Each domain can be checked.
-If the domain is checked, all the document available on the website will be downloaded.
+If the domain is checked, all the available documents on the website will be downloaded.
 If a document is no longer present on the IHE website, it will be deleted locally (if previously downloaded).

 ![domain selection](/doc/detail_list_windows.png)